typography-interaction-2526/typography-interaction-2526.github.io/content/syllabus.md

 ### Our Community

 This agreement is intended to help us create and maintain a safe, empathetic, and productive space for our course.
-It is build on trust and accumulated experience across cohorts.
+It is built on trust and accumulated experience across cohorts.
 It can be revised and modified, with all of our input, over the year:

 - Classmates should use our [preferred names and pronouns](/class).